Skip to content

 • No files will be stored in Lime CRM.
 Lime CRM will only hold links to files in Sharepoint.

-• When a user want to access a file through the web client, they click the "file chip" and get a link to the file in return, which opens in a new browser tab.
+• When a users want to access a file through the web client, they click the "file chip" and get a link to the file in return, which opens in a new browser tab.
 Thus, making it possible to edit the file straight in Sharepoint.

 • The Sharepoint site will be configured such it is accessible for any other user but Sharepoint admins.
 Users will only be given access to individual files by going via Lime CRM.